 A green crop of vetch can be worked into the soil with cultivation equipment to boost organic matter content.
-More commonly, the vetch crop is brown manured by desiccating, using a knockdown herbicide to kill both the vetch and weeds, and allowed to decompose over the fallow period before being incorporated into the soil at sowing.
+More commonly, the vetch crop is brown manured by desiccating using a knockdown herbicide to kill both vetch and weeds, and allowing to decompose over the fallow period before being incorporated into the soil at sowing.

-11.2.1 Time of termination
+Time of termination 11.2.1

-Timing of termination of a manure crop is determined by the objective of the manure crop.
+Timing of termination of a manure crop is determined by the objective of the manure crop:

-- Weed control timing is determined by the growth stage of the weed, not the vetch, and must be before weed seed-set.
-This contrasts with crop-topping, where the timing is determined by the vetch to ensure grain has set (see Section 11.3.1). - Organic matter and nitrogen fixation herbicide application will be later when the plants have reached peak biomass, at late flowering to early podding.
-The amount of nitrogen fixed is directly linked to dry matter (DM) production - approximately 25 kg of nitrogen per tonne of DM. - Conserve soil moisture for the following crop usually a later termination than for weed control but still earlier than harvest and timing will also be determined by in-crop rainfall.
+- Weed control timing is determined by the growth stage of the weed, not the vetch, and must be before weed seedset.
+This contrasts with crop-topping, where the timing is determined by the vetch to ensure grain has set (see Section 11.3.1 Harvest timing). - Organic matter and nitrogen fixation herbicide application will be later when the plants have reached peak biomass, at late flowering to early podding.
+The amount of nitrogen (N) fixed is directly linked to dry matter (DM) production approximately 25 kg N per tonne of DM.6 - Conserving soil moisture for the following crop usually a later termination than for weed control but still earlier than harvest, and timing will also be determined by in-crop rainfall.